Vessels

 Helga II

 The Helga II/Muirchú (1908-1947) was the first of her kind being solely designed to carry out scientific investigations in Irish waters.
 She was steel-hulled, 155ft long & weighed 323 gross tons.
-She was fully electrified, containing refrigeration units & a continuous-wave radio.
-She was also equipped for fisheries protection with a quick-firing gun & a powerful electric searchlight.
+She was fully electrified, with refrigeration units, continuous-wave radio, a quick-firing gun and a powerful electric searchlight.

 Fort Rannoch